Superuser666-Sigil/SigilDERG-Finetuner/OPTIMIZATION_GUIDE.md

   shuffle_seed: 42
 ```

 Phase 1 intentionally keeps idiomatic/documentation requirements relaxed so the model sees a wide distribution of Rust code.
-Turn those flags on (or tighten other thresholds) when you move to sharpening or RLAIF loops.
+Turn those flags on (or tighten other thresholds) when you move to sharpening or Expert Iteration loops.

 ### What Gets Filtered